Creating a Digital Transformation Roadmap with AI

 Create feedback loops.
 As implementations proceed, solicit input from end users.
 Their insights often reveal practical challenges that pure technical planning missed.

 AI governance isn't optional—it's foundational.
-Establish frameworks for data governance, model governance, and ethical AI before scaling.
+Establish frameworks for data governance (quality and consistency), model governance (validation, deployment, monitoring), and ethical AI (preventing bias and unintended harms) before scaling initiatives.
+See our AI governance framework for detailed implementation guidance.

 Data governance ensures quality and consistency.
 Model governance addresses how models are validated, deployed, monitored, and retired.
 Ethical AI frameworks ensure your implementations don't perpetuate biases or create unintended harms.